ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 Publish Page
 ============

+.. rst-class:: cp-path

+**Control Panel Location:** :menuselection:`Content --> Publish`

+This is the area where you'll create content for your site by publishing new Entries to your Channels.

+If you have more than one Channel, moving your cursor over the Publish menu will show all of your Channels and allow you to select one.

-The main interface for creating content for your site **Tip:** You can customize the display of the Publish Page by clicking Show Toolbar and creating a custom `Publish Page Layout <publish_page_layouts.html>`_.
+.. tip:: You can customize the display of the Publish Page by clicking Show Toolbar and creating a custom `Publish Page Layout <publish_page_layouts.html>`_.

-The PUBLISH section of the Control Panel is where you will add entries to your channels/site sections.

-If you have more than one channel, when you move your cursor over the PUBLISH tab you will see a menu listing your channels.

-Once a channel is selected, you will see the main Publish screen where you can create your entry.

 Publish Page Areas
 ------------------

-The *PUBLISH* page interface is broken into the following separate "tabs":
+The Publish interface is broken into the following tabs:

 Publish Form Tab